 What would be the first sign that you are taking care of yourself better?
 It may mean making some lifestyle changes.
 Perhaps it would be giving yourself a proper break, scheduling in time alone for relaxation and physical exercise or arranging some fun activities with friends.
 It may be making steps to eat more healthily, engaging in mindfulness activities or spending more time in nature.
 Making positive lifestyle changes can help you to cope with pressure and stressful situations.

-How can hypnotherapy help
+How can hypnotherapy help with stress?

 Changing your thinking can give you the strength and motivation to make beneficial lifestyle changes.
 Hypnotherapy helps you to form fresh perspectives about events and circumstances in your life, helping to reduce negative thoughts and feelings so that you feel less anxious, more relaxed and sleep better.
 This in turn increases feelings of control and the ability to cope with the stresses of life.